Chew/ChewHelp/docs/bots/discord/mlb-game-feed/commands/plangame.md

 ---
 title: /plangame Command
-description: Description, usage, and examples about the /plangame command for the MLB Game Feed Discord bot.
+description: Description, usage, and examples for the /plangame command for the MLB Game Feed Discord bot.
 ---

 # `/plangame` Command

 The `/plangame` command allows users to "plan" a game to run.
-Games can be picked up to 25 games in advance, with options to make a thread, support for forum channels, ability to make an event, and buttons to view the lineup, and more.
+Games can be picked up to 25 games in advance, with options to make a thread, support for forum channels, ability to make an event, buttons to view the lineup, and more.

 ## Usage

-The command has 6 options, 3 of which are required.
+The command has 6 options, 2 of which are required.

 The required options are:

-1. Team Name
-2. Channel to post planned game to (text and forum channels only)
+- `team` - The team name.
+You can search to narrow down the list.
-3. The date of the game
+- `date` - The date of the game.

 The optional options are:

+- `channel` - Channel to post planned game to (text and forum channels only).
+By default, it will use the current channel.
-4. Sport, used to select a minor league game.
+- `sport` - Sport, used to select a minor league game.
 Defaults to the majors.
+If changed, you will need to search for the team.
-5. Thread, whether to make a thread (in text channels) or not.
+- `thread` - Thread, whether to make a thread (in text channels) or not.
 Defaults to false.
-(Bot requires Create Public Thread)
+(Bot requires `Create Public Thread` if the `channel` is a text channel, or the ability to post in the specified `forum` channel.)
-6. Whether to make an event for the game or not.
+- `event` - Whether to make an event for the game or not.
 Defaults to false.
-(Bot requires Create Events)
+(Bot requires `Create Events`)

 A successful input of the command may look like this: